Dayne-Game/Coding-Journal/C# Journal/Journal.md

     //Execute the else block
 }
 ```
-This is going to be false because one number is in quotation marks and the other number isn't.
+This is going to be false because it is checking the value and the type and the type isn't the same.

 ---